informalsystems/quint/doc/lang.md

 By convention, a module should not access a submodule of another module, if the name of the submodule starts with an underscore.
 This is only a convention.
-If you do that, a TNT parser may issue a warning, but it will not crash.
+If you do that, a Quint parser may issue a warning, but it will not crash.

 <a name="expressions"/>

-## TNT expression syntax
+## Quint expression syntax

 ### Literals